-The Royal School of Needlework teaches bespoke Day Classes at a number of museums and partners around the UK including the V&A and Fashion & Textile museums in London, Fashion Museum in Bath and the D-Day Story in Portsmouth.
-Each class is inspired by a current exhibition at the museum.
+The Royal School of Needlework teaches bespoke live and online hand embroidery classes with a number of museums and partners around the UK including the V&A and Fashion & Textile museums in London and the D-Day Story in Portsmouth.
+Each class is inspired by a current exhibition at the venue.

 From time to time we teach bespoke hand embroidery classes at the V&A Museum in London.

 We teach bespoke hand embroidery classes at the Fashion & Textile Museum with special designs inspired by their exhibitions.
 Classes include exhibition entry.

 D-Day Story, Portsmouth

 We have partnered with The D-Day Story to teach classes to celebrate the Overlord Embroidery which was made by the RSN from 1968 to 1974.
 This year we have run online classes which include a fascinating talk on the Overlord.
 Look out for more online and in-person classes soon.